-Sweden is also the initiator of the Sea Management Traffic project.
+Sweden is also the initiator of the Sea Traffic Management project.
 The project aims to provide information sharing tools which will assist both people on board and ashore in their decision-making process.
 This is envisaged to increase efficiency, improve safety, and enhance the protection of the marine environment.
-Other examples of measures undertaken by Sweden to facilitate technology development are international efforts to gain acceptance to build ships in fiber reinforced plastic.
+Other examples of measures undertaken by Sweden to facilitate technology development are international efforts to gain acceptance to build ships in fibre reinforced plastic.

 Sweden has also taken measures on a national level to reduce the discharge of sewage.
 Since the 1990s, ships have been prohibited from discharging sewage in Swedish waters.
-Since 2015, pleasure crafts have also been prohibited.
+Pleasure crafts have also been prohibited to release sewage into the water.
 The development of selective fishing methods and gears to reduce environmental impacts and by-catch are taking place.
 For example, the Scandinavian grid, a selective fishing gear that significantly decreases by-catch, has been developed.
-Moreover, methods to trace back where the fish has been caught are also under development and are, to some extent, linked to the new landing obligation program that is under implementation.
+Moreover, methods to trace back where the fish has been caught has been development and implemented, in line with the landing obligation program.

-The Swedish Algae Factory is an example of a circular business model, based on algae's natural cycle, in which aqua culture is combined with the production of a number of products such as energy, oil, and fertilisers.
-Marin Biogas AB cultivates and harvests ascidians from the sea where the process gives several environmental and economic benefits as well as products including fodder, ecological fertilisers, and biogas.
+The Swedish Algae Factory is an example of a circular business model, based on microalgae's natural cycle, in which aqua culture is combined with the production of a number of products such as energy, oil, and fertilisers.
+Marin Biogas AB cultivates and harvests ascidians from the sea where the process gives several environmental and economic benefits as well as products feed, ecological fertilisers, and biogas.
+KosterAlg AB is a new company starting to cultivate seaweeds on the Swedish west coast in order to provide biomass for biorefineries that may produce food, feed and bio based materials and in the same way providing a better environmental situation in the open sea where the seaweeds are cultivated.